Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 \subsection{Constraints on the accretion history}

 As anticipated in Section \ref{sec:coratio}, the C/O* ratio provides information on the accretion history of giant planets only for large-scale migration scenarios.
-In this case, stellar values are associated with solid-enriched giant planets, whereas marked sub- and super-stellar values provide indication of accretion dominated by the gas.
-Specifically, sub-stellar C/O* ratios are associated with gas-dominated giant planets in the reset scenarios, whereas super-stellar values characterise gas-dominated giant planets in the inheritance scenarios.
+In this case, stellar values are associated with solid-enriched giant planets, whereas marked sub- and superstellar values provide an indication of accretion dominated by the gas.
+Specifically, substellar C/O* ratios are associated with gas-dominated giant planets in the reset scenarios, whereas superstellar values characterise gas-dominated giant planets in the inheritance scenarios.